VitorVilela7/SMW-SA1-Pack/README.md

 header memory to 0x08, except in vanilla boss battles, they won't work correctly because of the new sprite memory system.

-**IMPORTANT:** Since version 1.31 the sprite header index for activing the 22 sprites mode is now **0x08** and not 0x10 as it used to be.
+**IMPORTANT:** Since version 1.31 the sprite header index for activating the 22 sprites mode is now **0x08** and not 0x10 as it used to be.

 In addition, if you change the **GFX decompression option** on Lunar Magic, you must